ghanim-se/gestion-des-absences/README.md

-# application web de gestion des absences
+# Web application for absence management